bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise3.md

             }
             ```

-    3. Now to our storage accounts in our deployed resource group.
+    3. Now to your storage account in your **DetectionWorkshop** resource group.
 We pipe the result to jq and only want to see the `name` values of the returning items.

         ```powershell
         az storage account list --resource-group 'DetectionWorkshop' | jq .[].name